Is Olive Garden funding Trump? How a false rumor ignited a Twitter boycott

-The hashtag #BoycottOliveGarden went viral this week on Twitter, amid claims that the Italian restaurant chain was helping to fund President Trump’s re-election campaign.
+The hashtag #BoycottOliveGarden went viral this week on Twitter, amid claims that the Italian restaurant chain was helping to fund President Trump’s reelection campaign.

 The problem, according to the restaurant and independent researchers, is that it’s just not true.